Logiqx/wsw-results/docs/ukwa/nor-feedback/README.md

 The formatting is nice, but there are ambiguities and inconsistencies.

-The rules up until 2023  were written ina way that  did not reflect the true intention.
+The rules up until 2023  were written in a way that  did not reflect the true intention.
 We therefore  had a number of rounds which were deemed invalid, simply because the rules were applied as they were written.

 For this reason it is imperative that new rules be written in a way that is wholely unambiguous.
 It is difficult to write them so they are unambiguous as there are numerous pitfalls.